 He’s just trying to make a commercial for Greendale, and Abed is to direct.
 But then the Dean goes a little crazy and needs everything to be perfect.
 He has Jeff play as him, makes Troy and Britta hug awkwardly for hours, and blows way too much money on the project.

-Throughout it all, Abed is pondering about the filmmaker’s place in the documentary process.
+Throughout it all, Abed is pondering the filmmaker’s place in the documentary process.
 They’re supposed to be objective, but they have the most influence over the story, as they decide what parts they’re going to tell.

 Abed wields this knowledge like a sword of righteousness and uses it to salvage the commercial.
 He creates a commercial from the footage he’s taken that paints the Dean as a competent and caring individual — not a diva.